amadeomarvell/Red-Face-Detection/README.md

 # Red-Face-Detection
-Detect red faces from image using Python
+The purpose is to detect red faces from an image using Python.